htetmyatthar/6006/part1/C/reorder_singly_linked_list/README.md

 - Makefile contains the command line configuration of the whole program.

 ## Interface
-- build function builds a new singly linked-list with linear time complexity O(n).
+- build function builds a new singly linked-list with linear time complexity $O(n)$.
-- print_list function prints the items inside the given singly linked-list in linear time complexity O(n).
+- print_list function prints the items inside the given singly linked-list in linear time complexity $O(n)$.
-- free_list function frees the memory that is being allocated during the build process of the given singly linked-list.
+- free_list function frees the memory that is being allocated during the build process of the given singly linked-list in linear time complexity $O(n)$.
-- half_reverse function reverses the later half of the given singly linked-list in linear time complexity O(n).
+- half_reverse function reverses the later half of the given singly linked-list in linear time complexity $O(n)$.

 You can compile the souce code using the `Makefile`.
 ```bash